arvados/arvados/README.md

 re-organize or needlessly copy data.
 Keep works on a wide range of underlying filesystems and object stores.

-## Crunch

-Crunch is the orchestration system for running [Common Workflow Language](https://www.commonwl.org) workflows.
+* *Crunch*: Crunch is the orchestration system for running [Common Workflow Language](https://www.commonwl.org) workflows.
 It is designed to maintain data provenance and workflow reproducibility.
 Crunch automatically tracks data inputs and outputs through Keep and executes workflow processes in Docker containers.
 In a cloud environment, Crunch optimizes costs by scaling compute on demand.

-## Workbench

-The Workbench web application allows users to interactively access Arvados functionality.
+* *Workbench*: The Workbench web application allows users to interactively access Arvados functionality.
 It is especially helpful for querying and browsing data, visualizing provenance, and tracking the progress of workflows.

-## Command Line

-The command line interface (CLI) provides convenient access to Arvados functionality in the Arvados platform from the command line.
+* *Command Line tools*: The command line interface (CLI) provides convenient access to Arvados functionality in the Arvados platform from the command line.

-## API and SDKs

-Arvados is designed to be integrated with existing infrastructure.
+* *API and SDKs*: Arvados is designed to be integrated with existing infrastructure.
 All the services in Arvados are accessed through a RESTful API.
 SDKs are available for Python, Go, R, Perl, Ruby, and Java.